lifan0913/node-mongo-complete-bootcamp-2019/README.md

-# node-mongo-complete-bootcamp-2019
+# Node.js, Express, MongoDB & More: The Complete Bootcamp 2019

-Repo to keep files from the Jonas Schmedtmann (Node.js, Express, MongoDB &amp; More: The Complete Bootcamp 2019) organized
+Repository used to keep track of the Jonas Schmedtmann's - [Node.js, Express, MongoDB & More: The Complete Bootcamp 2019](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) course.